-If the wiper motor overheats due to heavy snow or ice, the windshield wipers will stop until the motor cools, and the wiper control is turned off.
-After removal of the blockage, the wiper motor will restart when the control is moved to the desired operating position.
+If the wiper motor overheats due to heavy snow or ice, the windshield wipers will stop until the motor cools and will then restart.

 Although the circuit is protected from electrical overload, overload due to heavy snow or ice may cause wiper linkage damage.